 Ad Blockers continue to develop, but there is a shift coming: Adblocker won’t be able to kill the digital advertising industry altogether.
 Instead, a change will be made to relevant and non-intrusive ads.
 The biggest adoption of this is within Google Chrome’s very own ad blocking feature and their partnership with IAB to contribute to making the internet a better place for all.
 Read more about it here: Google Aims To Improve Web Experience & Help Publishers With Adblocker Issue.

 According to current trends and industry developments, it’s becoming apparent that advertisers and publishers who don’t make use of programmatic are either leaving money on the table or wasting time on ineffective practices.
 As the online advertising industry gets more technology driven it’s best to adopt these practices and get with the times or else your business might fall behind, stagnate or even go under because of it.

-If you’re a publisher and want to see first hand the advantages of an optimal programmatic advertising strategy, go ahead and sign up to MonetizeMore’s premium publisher plan and let our ad ops team help you get the most from of your ad inventory today!
+If you’re a publisher and want to see first hand the advantages of an optimal programmatic advertising strategy, go ahead and sign up for a Profesional account at MonetizeMore and let our ad ops team help you get the most from of your ad inventory today!